ClickHouse/ClickHouse/docs/en/query_language/create.md

 ...
 ```

 If a codec is specified, the default codec doesn't apply.
 Codecs can be combined in a pipeline, for example, `CODEC(Delta, ZSTD)`.
-To select the best codec combination for you project, pass the benchmarks as described in the Altinity [New Encodings to Improve ClickHouse Efficiency](https://www.altinity.com/blog/2019/7/new-encodings-to-improve-clickhouse) article.
+To select the best codec combination for you project, pass benchmarks similar to described in the Altinity [New Encodings to Improve ClickHouse Efficiency](https://www.altinity.com/blog/2019/7/new-encodings-to-improve-clickhouse) article.

 !!!warning
     You can't decompress ClickHouse database files with external utilities like `lz4`.
 Instead, use the special [clickhouse-compressor](https://github.com/yandex/ClickHouse/tree/master/dbms/programs/compressor) utility.